-For the year ended December 31, 2021 there is not an amount of revenue recognized concerning the performance obligation satisfied in the previous period.
+For the year ended December 31, 2022 there is an amount of revenue recognized concerning the performance obligation satisfied in the previous year amount of Baht 17.42 million.

-36. Financial instruments
+35. Financial instruments

 Financial risk management objectives and policies

 The Group's financial instruments principally comprise cash and cash equivalents, trade and other receivables, short-term loans, long-term loans, trade and other payables, other financial assets and liabilities.
 The Group's financial risks associated with these financial instruments and how the Company managed is described below.